Rules and Policies

 2. The above harassing actions, symbols and/or statements are also not permitted as part of a presentation, panel, exhibit, show or cosplay.
 Farpoint in its sole discretion will determine if a harassing action or statement has occurred or symbol has been used.
 Farpoint Staff will take prompt action in any form deemed appropriate toward anyone found in violation of this policy, which can range from asking an Attendee, Staff or Guest to leave the convention floor for a specified time up to expulsion from Farpoint Convention with no refund or a lifetime ban from the convention or calling for police assistance.

 3. Any Attendee, Staff, Vendor/Dealer or Guest experiencing an uncomfortable or unsafe situation is asked to bring the matter to the nearest Farpoint Staff member, identified by their convention badge.
 They will be escorted to the convention operations office to make an official report.
-Attendees, Staff, Vendors/Dealers and Guests may also go directly to the convention operations office, located in the Pimlico Room around the corner from Convention Registration on the lower level, as circumstances dictate.
+Attendees, Staff, Vendors/Dealers and Guests may also go directly to the convention operations office, located in the Boardroom on the second floor, as circumstances dictate.
 After making a report, Farpoint Staff will contact local law enforcement or medical assistance, provide an escort, offer a safe place and/or otherwise assist the Attendee, Staff, Vendor/Dealer or Guest to feel safe for the remainder of the convention.

-4. Overtly sexual imagery and language is not appropriate except during events or panels specified as covering adult topics that are open only to Attendees over 18 years of age.
+4. Convention Staff, Guests and Attendees are expected to follow Maryland’s Indecent Exposure Laws.
+Clothing and costumes must fully cover their private parts.
+This law does not apply to mothers breastfeeding a child.
+Overtly sexual imagery and language is also not appropriate in programs, except during events or panels specified as covering adult topics that are open only to Attendees over 18 years of age.
 Attendees violating these rules may be expelled from Farpoint without a refund at the discretion of the co-chairs and/or committee.

-5. Convention Attendees are expected to follow Maryland’s Drug and Alcohol Abuse laws.
+5. Convention Staff, Guests and Attendees are expected to follow Maryland’s Drug and Alcohol Abuse laws.
 The drinking age in Maryland is 21.
 Violation of these laws will result in immediate expulsion from the convention.
-The Delta Hotel requires all alcohol consumed in the bar, restaurant or convention space be served by hotel employees.
+The DoubleTree Hotel requires all alcohol consumed in the bar, restaurant or convention space be served by hotel employees.
 Outside purchase alcohol must be consumed in the privacy of the Attendee’s room.

 6. Parents are responsible for the behavior of their minor children.
 If a child is seen behaving in a disruptive manner or in a way that might cause harm to themselves or others, Farpoint reserves the right to ask that the parent accompany the child when in convention areas.